Clinical Studies on Curcumin & Chronic tension

-Clinical Studies on Curcumin & Chronic Pain: Scientific Evidence and Natural Relief Insights
+Clinical Studies on Curcumin & Chronic tension: Scientific Evidence and natural comfort Insights

 Reviewed by Dr. Sarah Chen, ND, AHG

-Dr. Sarah Chen is a licensed naturopathic physician with advanced certification in Traditional Thai Medicine and Western herbal therapy.
-With over 15 years of clinical experience, she specializes in evidence-based herbal pain management and integrative approaches to chronic inflammatory conditions.
+Dr. Sarah Chen is a licensed naturopathic physician with advanced certification in Traditional Thai herbal infusion and Western herbal therapy.
+With over 15 years of clinical experience, she specializes in evidence-based herbal wellness support and integrative approaches to chronic antioxidant conditions.

 Professional Credentials:

-• Doctor of Naturopathic Medicine (ND), Bastyr University
+• Doctor of Naturopathic herbal infusion (ND), Bastyr University

 • Professional Member, American Herbalists Guild (AHG)